wtfutil/wtfdocs/docs/modules/gitlab.md

 Displays information about your projects hosted on GitLab:

+#### Stats

+Total MRs, Issues, and Stars for the currently shown repo.

-#### Open Approval Requests
+#### Open Assigned Merge Requests

-All open merge requests that are requesting your approval.
+All open merge requests for which you are the assignee in the currently shown repo.

-#### Open Merge Requests
+#### My Merge Requests

-All open merge requests created by you.
+All open merge requests created by you in the currently shown repo.

+#### Open Assigned Issues

+All open Gitlab issues assigned to you in the currently shown repo.

+#### My Issues

+All open Gitlab issues created by you in the currently shown repo.

 ## Configuration